THE ALS ASSOCIATION MID-AMERICA CHAPTER

 Programs & Services Offered

-- Equipment & Adaptation Program provides evaluation of equipment needs and identifies the best source of recommended devices and adaptations.
-An equipment loan program provides items ranging from power wheelchairs and electronic communication devices to small things like button fasteners.
+Equipment & Adaptation Program provides evaluation of equipment needs and identifies the best source of recommended devices and adaptations.
+An equipment loan program provides items ranging from power wheelchairs and electronic communication devices to small things like button fasteners for those with ALS.

 Advocacy & Public Policy Program: The ALS Association’s Chapter network plays a lead role in advocating for increased public funding and private support of ALS research and public policy initiatives that responds to the needs of people with ALS.

 The ALS Treatment Centers/Clinics Program allows people with ALS to be seen every three to four months.
 They are also provided with an individualized care plan.

 Did You Know?